 Yangjaegogae Eco Bridge

 The pedestrian path is a comparatively simple lightweight footpath attached to the animal path.
-It carries a relatively flat surface, which is designed pedestrians-friendly.
+It carries a relatively flat surface, which is designed to be pedestrian friendly.
 The footpath is elevated approximately 2.5m from the animal bridge.
-Therefore it creates separation between wild animals and pedestrians while still maintaining some degree of visual connection.
-A viewing platform is reserved at the middle of the path , where pedestrians can observe animals’ behaviors, enjoy the surrounding mountain views and appreciate the landscape designed with Korean Garden aesthetics.
+Therefore, it creates separation between wild animals and pedestrians while still maintaining some degree of visual connection.
+A viewing platform is reserved at the middle of the path , where pedestrians can observe animals’ behaviours, enjoy the surrounding mountain views, and appreciate the landscape designed with Korean Garden aesthetics.

 The structure of the bridge consists of steel and wood.
 It demonstrates aesthetics of lightness and intricacy to the surrounding environment, avoiding being heavy and monolithic.
 The bridge has two different elevations facing north and south - reflecting different qualities of animal and pedestrians’ paths.
 Being a super-light-structure, the bridge is visually and ecologically integrated to the existing mountains, co-existing with the natural landscape .
 It demonstrates a new mode of infrastructure that allows human and wild animals to co-exist, allows urban and natural environment to co-exist.